ImaginaryLandscape/django-nocaptcha-recaptcha/README.md

 	    captcha = NoReCaptchaField()

-Add Google's JavaScript library to your base template or elsewhere, so it is available on the page containing the django form.
+Add this template tag to your base template or elsewhere, so that Google's JavaScript library is available on the page containing the django form.

-    <script src="https://www.google.com/recaptcha/api.js" async defer></script>
+    # For a single recaptcha on a page:
+    {% include 'nocaptcha_recaptcha/script_include.html' %}

+    # For multiple recaptchas on the same page:
+    {% include 'nocaptcha_recaptcha/script_include.html' with multiple_recaptcha=True %}

 (optional)